 Strasbourg Center: Engineering

-You will take courses taught in English at the SU Strasbourg Center and at the INSA Institute in Strasbourg.
+You will take courses taught in English at the Syracuse Strasbourg Center and at the INSA Institute in Strasbourg.
 INSA is France's largest engineering university, with six campuses around the country.

 - Minimum GPA: 3.0